Markovian Lifts of Stochastic Volterra Equations in Sobolev Spaces: Solution theory, an Ito Formula and Invariant

 The uniqueness of solutions to SVEs remains challenging in many cases.
-For kernels with singularities, pathwise uniqueness of SVEs without drift, under specific conditions on the coefficients, was first established in \cite{mytnik_15_uniqueness_stochastic_volterra} via an infinite-dimensional lift, a strategy later extended to include a drift component in \cite{promel2022pathwise}.
-If the kernels are regular, in the sense that the kernels do not exhibit singularities, pathwise uniqueness was studied in \cite{promel2023stochastic} and \cite{alfonsi2024non} for H{\"o}lder continuous coefficients ($\sigma \in C^{\alpha}$, $\alpha \geq \frac{1}{2}$).
+For singular kernels, pathwise uniqueness without drift was first established in \cite{mytnik_15_uniqueness_stochastic_volterra} via an infinite-dimensional lift, and later extended to include drift terms in \cite{promel2022pathwise}.
+For regular kernels, pathwise uniqueness has been studied in \cite{promel2023stochastic,alfonsi2024non} under H{\"o}lder continuity assumptions on the coefficients.